k2view-academy/K2View-Academy/articles/TDM/tdm_architecture/01_tdm_architecture.md

 ![tdm_architecture](images/tdm_architecture.png)

 ### TDM GUI
-The TDM web application offers self-service implementation of the following tasks:
+The TDM web application offers self-service implementation of the following activities:
-- Definition of TDM business entities, environments, roles and permissions.
+- TDM definitions: definition of TDM business entities, environments, roles and permissions.
 - Creation and execution of TDM tasks that provide the selected subset of entities or Reference tables to the selected environment.

 ### TDM DB